 - Sustainable Supply Chains for the Future

-After completing this specialization you will have gained the knowledge, insights and tools to successfully manage supply chain projects and trade-offs.
+After completing this expertise track you will have gained the knowledge, insights and tools to successfully manage supply chain projects and trade-offs.
 You will be able to evaluate the impact of new techologies on the supply chain and you will understand how the supply chain can play a fundamental role in making business more sustainable.

 Managing Supply Chain Trade-Offs and Alignment

 Many decisions in the supply chain have multiple potential consequences, not necessarily all favourable to the company.
 The cross-functional or even cross-company nature of supply chain makes that in many occasions the pros and cons of a single decision are not equally spread across the stakeholders involved, Taking this into consideration, it becomes clear that managing such trade-offs is a big challenge.
 In this course alignment is the critical word and we zoom in to alignment from three different angles: supply chain decisions and working capital; Sales & Operations Planning / Integrated Business Planning (S&OP and IBP); and Purchasing & supplier collaboration.

 Industry 4.0 and the Digital Supply Chain